Mehdishah57/sal-settings/README.md

 this way, you'll enforce some constraints on your env variables which are good as it makes your application more predictable.

+# Inject variables from process.env

+Sometimes, your environment has some variables set by external sources i:e docker-compose.yml or Dockerfile etc You just have to go and set VAR=process.env in your .env file and at runtime, it will inject value to process.env.VAR into settings And inside of application, you will have access to it via settings object with intellisense